ahmedkamalio/cookie-api/README.md

 A handy set of APIs to manage browser cookies.

-## Why it's "handy"
+## Why cookie-api

 - You Can use it in [NodeJs](https://nodejs.org/en/) or any Browser.
 - You don't have to worry about character encoding.
 - dependency-free.
 - JSON support out of the box.
-- Base64 encoding/decoding also out of the box.
+- Base64 encoding/decoding out of the box.
-- Precompressed version included.
+- Pre-compressed version included.
-- Very VERY small in size (3.5 kb minified).
+- Tiny (2.8 kb UMD minified).
 - Available through [NPM](https://www.npmjs.com/package/cookie-api) or [JsDelivr CDN](https://cdn.jsdelivr.net/npm/cookie-api/).
 - Available as [API style](#api-style) and [Builder class style](#builder-style).
 - Compatible with [Angular](https://github.com/angular/angular), [React](https://github.com/facebook/react) and [Vue](https://github.com/vuejs/vue).